-Input layers are peer-reviewed and classification have been proposed by Panos Panagos who has a PhD in soil erosion modelling awarded from University of Basel.
+The methodology for input layers development and classification have been proposed by Panos Panagos who has a PhD in soil erosion modelling awarded from University of Basel.
 During the last years he has been involved in soil data modelling relevant to soil erosion and soil organic carbon.
 He has published more than 80 scientific articles in Peer review international Journals including a recent correspondence in NATURE an article on rainfall erosivity in Scientific Reports.